-Scripture reveals that there shall no wise enter in anything that defiles, neither whosoever works abomination, or makes a lie: but they which are written in the Book of Life (Revelation 21:27).
-It tells of a Great White Throne Judgment, in which one is judged according to their works, and whosoever was not found written in the Book of Life, was cast into the lake of fire (Revelation 20:13-15).
+There shall no wise enter in anything that defiles, neither whosoever works abomination, or makes a lie: but they which are written in the Book of Life (Revelation 21:27).
+Scripture tells of the Great White Throne Judgment, in which one is judged according to their works, and whosoever is not found written in the Book of Life, are cast into the lake of fire (Revelation 20:13-15).

 Scripture reminds us that we were once alienated and enemies of God, by wicked works, yet now have been reconciled to God by His Son, the Lord Jesus Christ, to be presented holy and unblamable and unreprovable in his sight (Colossians 1:21-11).

 In His sight expresses the ultimate purpose, to usher the believer, made perfectly holy, into the heavenly presence of God.
-Scriptures concerning knowledge are: You shall know the truth and the truth shall set you free (John 8:32).
-The fear of the Lord is the beginning of knowledge but fools despise wisdom and instruction (Proverbs 1:7).
+Scriptures concerning knowledge are: The fear of the Lord is the beginning of knowledge but fools despise wisdom and instruction (Proverbs 1:7).

 Put on the new man, which is renewed in knowledge after the image of him that created him (Colossians 3:10).
 A Bible commentary noted: The new man is the person one becomes after conversion to Christ, he then possesses a new nature, and a new lifestyle.